sandpiper-framework/sandpiper-web/README.md

 We use [Hugo](https://gohugo.io/) to build the Sandpiper website with the beautiful [Docsy](https://www.docsy.dev/) theme for content styling.

 ## Hosting
-We are currently hosting this website on [Render](https://render.com/) with automatic https certificate updates and automatic updates from GitHub pushes.
+We host this website on [Render](https://render.com/) with automatic https certificate updates and automatic updates from GitHub master.
 The render url is https://sandpiper.onrender.com/, but our own custom domain is https://sandpiperframework.org.
+We also use a Render feature that creates a unique url to review pull requests before merging to master.

 ### Hosted Build Command (Render, Netlify, etc.)